umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ---
-title: Online optimisation of parameters using a simulation engine
+title: Online learning of arbitrary probability distributions using a simulation engine
 author: Hardwick, Robert J
 date: [WIP]
 concept: To describe the design and implementation of a sequential Monte Carlo sampler which can dynamically adapt to sampling new points from nonstationary, multivariate and potentially multi-modal distributions using only a stream of noisy weighted samples as input.
 We control the sensitivity of this algorithm to temporal changes in the target distribution through a discounted history approach.